Jenrick attacks ‘humanitarian nimbyism’ as he defends Illegal Migration Bill

 Mr Jenrick said people crossing the Channel “tend to have completely different lifestyles and values to those in the UK, and tend to settle in already hyper-diverse areas, undermining the cultural cohesiveness that binds diverse groups together and makes our proud multi-ethnic democracy so successful”.

-He added: “The current numbers of people arriving here illegally surpass any reasonable numbers that the state could be expected to provide for, or integrate successfully into our national community.
-And it is for the most disadvantaged in our society, that feel this most acutely.”
+“The current numbers of people arriving here illegally surpass any reasonable numbers that the state could be expected to provide for, or integrate successfully into our national community.
+And it is for the most disadvantaged in our society that feel this most acutely,” he added.

-The Bill “goes further than ever before to sever the link between entering Britain illegally from a safe country like France and staying here to live and to work,” Mr Jenrick said.
+Mr Jenrick dodged subsequent questions on which lifestyles and nationalities could threaten social cohesion, instead stressing public services would come under further pressure if irregular migration was not brought under control and saying the Bill would allow “better judgments” to be made about who can come into the country.

+Referring to protests outside hotels housing migrants in Knowsley, Mr Jenrick said: “Whilst I’d always condemn violence, I think those protests are a warning to be heeded, not a phenomenon to be managed.
+We need to listen to public concern and act upon it.”